What is the role of psychotropic drugs for residents in nursing homes?

 Psychotropic drugs play a useful role in nursing homes’ care of residents.
 Used to treat seizures, treat mental disorders, and manage psychiatric conditions, nursing home staff can administer these substances in a well-planned, well-executed manner that results in a better-run facility and happier, healthier residents.

-However, sometimes nursing home staff’s overuse psychotropic drugs, administering them continually to keep residents sedated and less troublesome.
-Such overuse creates great discomfort and potential dangers.
+However, sometimes nursing home staff’s overuse of psychotropic drugs to keep residents sedated and less troublesome can create great discomfort and potential dangers.

 If your loved one is a resident at a nursing home in Phoenix, AZ and has suffered from overuse of psychotropic medication, you may be eligible for compensation.
 A Zanes Law overuse of psychotropic medication lawyer in Phoenix, AZ will do everything from A to Z to investigate your loved one’s experience and see that your family is compensated for the nursing home’s negligence.